equinor/appsec/docs/threat-modeling/resources/threat_modelling.md

 For more information, [read this](https://en.wikipedia.org/wiki/Misuse_case)

-### Gamified Threat Modelling
+### Gamified Threat Modeling

-This gamified method of doing threat modelling might not be for everyone, but it has its pros and is worth testing out.
+This gamified method of doing threat modeling might not be for everyone, but it has its pros and is worth testing out.

 ![EOP Game-play](./EOP_gameplay.png)